-If you are identified as someone who has a higher chance of developing lung cancer you'll be invited to have a quick scan.
+If you are identified as having a higher chance of developing lung cancer you'll be invited to have a quick scan.
 The scan will take a detailed image of your lungs for us to review.
 If a problem is found you'll be referred on for treatment.